KARENLHAO/peptide_cutter/README.md

+> Note: If you find a bug or notice an error in the cleavage rules during use, please feel free to submit an issue.
+I will fix and update it as soon as possible.

 # Peptide-Cutter
 Peptide-Cutter is a local, lightweight tool for predicting protease/chemical cleavage sites in protein sequences.
 It reads raw or FASTA input, applies curated cleavage rules, and generates a clean HTML report plus a CSV table of cutting points.
 The report is organized into four sections: input sequence display, selected enzymes, cutting table, and cleavage mapping.